 Our intention is that this class series and accreditation will increase the number of building professionals engaged in regenerative building as well as boost participation in our Green Built Home’s Regenerative Certification for new residential construction.

 Regenerative Professional Accreditation Curriculum Overview

-Accreditation will be awarded after individuals complete eight hours of curriculum – like the four two-hour classes listed below.
-These classes will change from year to year as listed on our Continuing Education page that gets published around June-July and we will note which classes are for the Regenerative Professional Accreditation.
+Accreditation will be awarded after individuals complete eight hours of curriculum – like the two-hour class listed below.
+These classes will change from year to year, as listed on our Continuing Education page that is published annually, and we will note which classes are for the Regenerative Professional Accreditation.

 View our past/current Class Listings or sign up below to get notified when we publish them.